kermite-org/Kermite/firmware/docs/developer_guide.md

 * Under `projects`, implementations of each keyboard are placed.
   * Official implementations by kit developers are placed directly under `projects`.
   * `projects/__stencils` contains template code for use by each project.
+  * `projects/standard` contains the implementation for standard firmware.
   * `projects/dev` contains projects for debugging, excluded from CI builds.
   * `projects/study` contains experimental code for module development.